OctaviaProject/octaviaproject.github.io/_posts/2015-5-1-Galactify-Yourself.md

 ---
 layout: post
-title: "Galactify"
+title: "Galactify Yourself"
-subtitle: "Your Intergalactic Alter-Ego"
+subtitle: "Meet Your Intergalactic Alter-Ego"
 author: Mechak Eilrea
 ---
 Have you ever wondered who you might be in another world?
 Another galaxy?
 What would you be called?